jgonera/ripple-address-generator/README.md

 Ripple.

-A cold wallet is a wallet whose **secret** has never been exposed to the online world and therefore, there is no possibility that a malicious software or a malicious user intercepted it and will use it to steal your balance.
+A cold wallet is a wallet whose **secret** has never been exposed to the online world and therefore, there is a very low possibility that malicious software or a malicious user intercepted it and would use it to steal your balance.

 You do want to ensure this because with cryptocurrencies, contrary to what we've been used to in banking, there is no authority that can help you prevent